AJ8GH/aoc-cli-2.0/README.md

   https://github.com/AJ8GH/aoc-config-backup/tree/main/template.
   No need to copy the cache folders, they will be created by the application when needed.
-- Add an addtional file `aoc.yaml` at the root of that folder, with:
+- Add an additional file `aoc.yaml` at the root of that folder, with:

 ```yaml
 ---